fizzlbuzzl/image-crawler/README.md

 ## Submission

 Clone this repository and work on it in your github space.
 When ready make a merge request.
-So such you'll train git/hub skills.
+So such you'll train git/hub skills in addition.
-Do not spend more two weeks on this task, if you'll have any questions, let me know by opening an [issue](https://github.com/fizzlbuzzl/image-crawler/issues).
+Do not spend more than two weeks on this task, if you'll have any questions, let me know by opening an [issue](https://github.com/fizzlbuzzl/image-crawler/issues).